Prospective Families’ Frequently Asked Questions

 When should I start the application for my son?

 No. Part of the Lasallian mission is the education of all students.
-At De La Salle Collegiate we believe that all students deserve a Lasallian education.
+At De La Salle we believe that all students deserve a Lasallian education.
 We want students who work hard and are a positive influence on their surroundings.
 We review all grades, test scores, conduct reports, and the application itself when determining acceptance and placement within the curriculum.

-This is a statement we hear often; however, we urge every family to go through the financial aid process.
+We urge every family to go through the financial aid process.
 We remain committed to finding a reasonable solution to tuition.
 Once again, we strongly urge families to contact the Admissions Office if they are concerned about affordability.

-How can my son earn an athletic scholarship?
+Can my son earn an athletic scholarship?

 No. De La Salle does NOT award any athletic or talent based scholarships.
 To lower tuition costs, parents may apply for need-based Tuition Assistance, participate in the SCRIP program, earn an academic scholarship based on the High School Placement Test, or receive a sibling discount.
 No students receive athletic scholarships.

 How am I going to get my son there?
 We live 30 minutes away.